 Barcelona, a little bit of History

 Private tour guide in Barcelona

 Barcelona was founded by Romans, by Emperor Augusto, exactly 2000 years ago.
-Romans, clever people, chose a very convenient spot located between two rivers one in the North and other in the South, it was a flat and fertile terrain in front of the sea, so they could live by fishing and agriculture, plenty of water coming from a short range of mountains north-west of the city brought to the city by aqueducts.
+Romans, clever people, chose a very convenient spot located between two rivers one in the North and other in the South, it was a flat and fertile land in front of the sea, so they could live from fishing and farming, plenty of water coming from a short range of mountains north-west of the city brought to the city by aqueducts.
 Providing the perfect location for the kind of living on that time.

 Today Barcelona, and most part of the world, has a different kind of society and economy, we no longer live just for surviving, and we try to take the most out of our lives.
 So, in these days the location is also perfect:

 Near Barcelona are some of the nicest beaches in Spain (Costa Brava), Barcelona itself has acceptable beaches which locals and visitors use intensively almost for half of the year, not far from Barcelona also we have some of the highest mountains in Spain: the Pyrenees, most years for more than four months, people from Barcelona and Catalonia go skiing.